-- You start devising plans to transfer monthly credit balances from one credit card to another one with a lower rate of interest.
-You shouldn’t be carrying debt on your credit card (even if it has a low-interest rate), and if you are thinking of consolidation loans, you are in trouble and should go get help.
+- Suppose you start devising plans to transfer monthly credit balances from one credit card to another one with a lower rate of interest.
+You shouldn’t be carrying debt on your credit card (even if it has a low-interest rate),.
+If you are thinking of consolidation loans, you are in trouble and should go get help.

-- You try to put together a financial plan, or at least a list of known expenses, and you can’t remember all the places where you owe money, this is a big problem.
+- A financial plan is needed, or at least a list of general expenses.
+You can’t remember all the places where you owe money?
+This is a big problem.
 More than once I have heard an associate tell me, “… I forgot that I had to pay the property tax this month..”.
 Really?
-Any bill that is bigger than $100 should be on your calendar with warnings on when to pay it.
+Any bill bigger than $100 should be on your calendar with warnings on when to pay it.

-- Your need to have a new vehicle fools you into allowing your car sales rep to “blend and extend” or “fold in” your previous car lease into your new one, because it’s only $50 more a pay (and you are paying every two weeks).
+- It would help if you had a new vehicle fool you into allowing your car sales rep to “blend and extend” or “fold in” your previous car lease into your new one, because it’s only $50 more pay (and you are paying every two weeks).

 - If the phrase, “payday loans aren’t that bad,” is ever used by you and not in a sarcastic way, you are really up feces creek without a canoe or a paddle.